Cairn Terrier Grooming: How to Groom, Coat Care, Bathing & Routine

 SheddingLess sheddingMore shedding

-Coat colorStays rich and naturalCan fade
+Coat colorStays rich and naturalMay fade over time

 Can You Shave a Cairn Terrier?